 Do you miss the days of seeing a row of heads lowered to computer screens, watching employees chat about weekend plans at the watercooler, and knowing exactly when someone is taking a coffee break?
 Well, you might, but your employees don’t.

 This report will provide insight on how individual contributors maintain productivity and the challenges they experience when working remotely.
-With this information, small-business leaders such as yourself can better understand how to support a newly remote workforce culture so the “death of the office” will be a fond farewell.
+With this information, small-business leaders such as yourself can better understand how to support a newly remote workforce culture so the “death of the office” can be a fond farewell.

-We surveyed* individual contributors (non-managers) in small businesses who are now working remotely due to COVID-19 pandemic and social distancing requirements.
+In GetApp’s Productivity and the Remote Workplace Survey, we surveyed* individual contributors (non-managers) in small businesses who are now working remotely due to COVID-19 pandemic and social distancing requirements.
 Those who were remote workers prior to the pandemic were excluded from the survey.

 What needs to change: Workplace culture needs to evolve toward trust and empowerment.